Nevvman18/rs41-nfw/README.md

 # RS41-NFW - Versatile, custom firmware for ALL revisions of Vaisala RS41 radiosondes
 ## **Vaisala RS41 New Firmware** (*RS41 Nevvman's Firmware*) <br>
-**NOTE:** This firmware works with the ALL variants of RS41 radiosondes, with the new ones too, bringing full hardware and software support with lots of features for everyone.
+**NOTE:** This firmware works with the **ALL** variants of RS41 radiosondes, with the new (2023 and 2025) ones too, bringing full hardware and software support with lots of features for everyone.
 More below.<br><br>
-Vaisala some time ago began launching new RS41 sondes, with new internal design.
-They can be recognized by a last digit of 4 of the PCB model (eg. `RSM414`, `RSM424`).
+Vaisala some time ago began launching new RS41 sonde revisions, with new internal design.
+They can be recognized by a last digit of 4 or 5 of the PCB model (eg. `RSM414`, `RSM424`, `RSM425`).
 This firmware is an approach for reusing them as amateur devices for many different purposes.
-It also brings full support for older models.<br>
+It brings full and thorough support for [all revisions](../hw/README.md#older-vs-newer---how-do-i-know-which-one-im-holding-now).<br>

 * [RS41-NFW Firmware features](#rs41-nfw-firmware-features)
 * [Terms of Use](#terms-of-use)